bismuthfoundation/hypernode/stats/readme.md

 Temp dir for stat collection and analysis.

-Very crude, for tests only.
+Very crude, for tests and dev only.